Can You Drive a Car with a Broken Axle?

-You cannot drive a car with a broken axle.
+You can’t drive a car that has a broken axle.
 Doing so will cause steering instability and can result in a car accident.

 There are two axles in a car located on its front that establish a connection between the car and its wheels.
 It’s advised that you don’t drive with a broken axle if even one of them is broken.
 Attempting to do so can result in an accident or cause the car to crash.

 It’s recommended that you go in for a replacement with proper alignment when the axle is broken rather than trying to get it repaired.